Azure-Samples/data-lake-analytics-dotnet-auth-options/README.md

 ```

-## Basic flow
+## Basic authentication workflow

+For a given domain (tenant).
 Your code needs to get credentials (tokens) for each end Azure REST endpoint (token audience) that you intend to use.
+Once the credentials are retrieved, then REST clients are built using those credentials.

+#### Token Audiences
-These are the Azure REST endpoints (token audiences):
+These are the Azure REST endpoints (token audiences) that are used in the samples:
 * Azure Resource Manager operations: ``https://management.core.windows.net/``.
 * Data plane operations: ``https://datalake.azure.net/``.

+#### Domains and Tenant

+If your domain is "contoso.com".
+Then tenant is "contoso.onmicrosoft.com".

 ```
 public static Program
 {
-   public static string DOMAIN = "microsoft.onmicrosoft.com";
+   public static string TENANT = "microsoft.onmicrosoft.com";
    public static System.Uri ARM_TOKEN_AUDIENCE = new System.Uri( @"https://management.core.windows.net/");
    public static System.Uri ADL_TOKEN_AUDIENCE = new System.Uri( @"https://datalake.azure.net/" );

    static void Main(string[] args)
    {
-      // some preparation steps if needed
+      // preparation steps if needed
-      var armCreds = GetCreds_____(DOMAIN, ARM_TOKEN_AUDIENCE, SOME_CLIENT_ID, ... );
+      var armCreds = GetCreds_____(TENANT, ARM_TOKEN_AUDIENCE, SOME_CLIENT_ID, ... );
-      var adlCreds = GetCreds_____(DOMAIN, ADL_TOKEN_AUDIENCE, SOME_CLIENT_ID, ... );
+      var adlCreds = GetCreds_____(TENANT, ADL_TOKEN_AUDIENCE, SOME_CLIENT_ID, ... );
-      // use the creds to create REST client obkects
+      // use the creds to create REST client objects
    }
 }
 ```

+The `GetCreds_____` represents one of four different helper methods used in the samples.
+The helper methods are at the bottom of this document.

 # Interactive Login options

 There are two ways to use interactive login:
-* Interactive **Pop-up** - The device the user is using will see a prompt appear and will use that prompt.
+* **Interactive Pop-up** - The device the user is using will see a prompt appear and will use that prompt.
-* Interactive **Device code** - The device the user is using will NOT see a prompt.
+* **Interactive Device code** - The device the user is using will NOT see a prompt.
 This is useful in those cases when, for example, it is not possible to show a prompt.
 This document does not cover this case yet.

-## How to authenticate interactively with a user popup
+## Authenticate interactively with a user popup

 Use this option if you want to have a browser popup appear when the user signs in to your application, showing an AAD login form.
 From this interactive popup, your application will receive the tokens necessary to use the Data Lake Analytics .NET SDK on behalf of the user.

 The token cache minimizes the number of times the users sees a pop-up.

 ```
-// for interactive cases
 public static string MY_DOCUMENTS= System.Environment.GetFolderPath( System.Environment.SpecialFolder.MyDocuments);
 public static string TOKEN_CACHE_PATH = System.IO.Path.Combine(MY_DOCUMENTS, "my.tokencache");
 public static string INTERACTIVE_CLIENTID = "1950a258-227b-4e31-a9cf-717495945fc2";